Mandopop: 2020s

 In early 2020s, Jay Chou, JJ Lin and Eason Chan, who had debuted for more than 20 years, continued to lead the Mandopop scene.
 They were ranked among the top three most-streamed Chinese artists on Spotify in 2023.
 Chou's Greatest Works of Art was IFPI Global Album Sales Chart No. 1 album in 2022.

 Short video platforms like DouYin gained popularity and had increasing impact on the music market.
-In November 2021, Eason Chan released “Lonely Warrior” (孤勇者), the opening theme for Arcane: League of Legends, which became super hit not only among the usual Mandopop fans, but also mega hit among the children, becoming an annual phenomenon in the Mandopop scene.
+In November 2021, Eason Chan released “Lonely Warrior” (孤勇者; Pinyin: Gūyǒng Zhě), the opening theme for Arcane: League of Legends, which became super hit not only among the usual Mandopop fans, but also mega hit among the children, becoming an annual phenomenon in the Mandopop scene.
 Although Chan did not make any appearance for promotion (except one online performance ten months after the release), this song still gained huge popularity in mainland China, Taiwan and Malaysia.
 There were numerous short videos using the song as background music, playing the song with various adaptations, and hand gestures dance etc. Children, in particular, were attached to these.
 The popularity spread from children to their parents, gaining widespread attention.
 Short video platform had emerged as a contemporary media for music promotion.

 In August of 2021, it was announced by the Cyberspace Administration of China that online forums for popularity rankings for celebrities would be banned across all digital platforms.
 This was the start of a 2 month process for the new campaign called "Clear and Bright" that would be used to crackdown on fan culture sites.
 It was issued for the controversy of cyberbullying, starting rumors, inducing minors to raise funds, fraud, vote rigging, and causing agitated behavior to flaunt lifestyles.
 This was backed up by the incident in May with the fans from idol survival show Youth With You 3, where a promotion for buying milk with special QR codes attached could be used to support their favorite on the show.
 This led to mass buying for the codes and viral videos showing fans dumping out the milk into drains.
 It was estimated that over 270,000 bottles were dumped out in this "Milk Waste" scandal.
 The backlash fell so far back that iQiyi suspended the show and eventually the government banned all talent and idol reality shows for a while.

 Artists such as G.E.M. and Joker Xue also continue to make an impact on the Mandopop scene.
 G.E.M.'s "Light Years Away", the Chinese theme song for the sci-fi film Passengers, is the most-viewed Chinese music video on YouTube at 291 million as of February 2025.
 While Xue's Extraterrestrial World Tour is one of the most attended concert tours of all-time and ranks first among C-pop artists with more than 4.9 million tickets sold as of July 2024.